OnurTumer91/devops24/examinations/04/README.md

 Why did we change the order of the tasks in the `04-uninstall-webserver.yml` playbook?

+A: We want to make sure there are no conflicts so we have to stop and disable the service before attempting to remove/uninstall it.

 # BONUS QUESTION

 Consider the output from the tasks above, and what we were actually doing on the machine.

 What is a good naming convention for tasks?
 (What SHOULD we write in the `name:` field`?)

+A: We are installing and removing and perhaps other times updating things, so its important to have clear concise and coherent structure in the naming.
+So Install/Uninstall/Update as name and task as Ensure X is started/enabled | stopped/disabled.
+So other users easily can understand and take over projects smoothly.